vayvi/Final-Code-Time-Series/README.md

   * A baseline using K-means clustering over a smoothed time series.
   * Our deep clustering without autoencoding over a smoothed time series.
   * The fully pretrained AutoEncoder only followed by spectral clustering over the initial time series.
-  * The full model followed by spectral clusters over the inital time series.
+  * The joint AutoEncoder and spectral clustering model over the inital time series.

 The autoencoder and clustering models weights will be saved in a **models_weights** directory.
 Also the train.py file returns the ROC score corresponding to the training parameters.